The net/http

 IdleTimeout

 closes the connection if the server tries to write to the connection after the set length.
-This setting’s timeout period behavior depends upon the protocol:- HTTP: Times out setting seconds after the request header is read.
+This setting’s timeout period behavior depends upon the protocol:

 This setting does not impact long-running handlers–it impacts how long the handler writes from its buffer to the connection when it returns.